MitaliM13/react-interview/SyncAsycn/Readme.md

 1. Pending - Initial / Not yet fullfilled or rejected
 2. Fullfilled/Resolved - Promise Completed
 3. Rejected - Promise Failed

+- Fetch API promise olny rejects when we have some network error(Not in other cases)